gooddata/gooddata-ruby/_posts/2013-12-01-your-first-project.markdown

     }
 {% endhighlight %}

-Put your freshly acquired pid into an empty slot after "project_id".
-See the example below
+In the file, insert your freshly acquired pid into the empty slot after "project_id", as in the following example:

 {% highlight ruby %}
     {
       "model" : "./model/model.rb",
-      "project_id"   : "HERE_COMES_YOUR NEW_TOKEN"
+      "project_id"   : "THIS_IS_YOUR_NEW_TOKEN"
     }
 {% endhighlight %}

 You are done.
-If you go to [https://secure.gooddata.com/projects.html](https://secure.gooddata.com/projects.html) you should be able to see your new project!
-You are now fully prepared to the next tutorial.
-It's time to move forward!
+Visit [https://secure.gooddata.com/projects.html](https://secure.gooddata.com/projects.html) to see your new project.

+You're ready for the next tutorial.
+Onward!